 How do I use grading periods in a course?

-The Multiple Grading Periods feature allows you to use grading periods in your course created by your Canvas admin.
-Grading periods created at the account level automatically display in your course and can be filtered in the Assignments Index Page, the Gradebook, and the student Grades page.
+If your course includes Multiple Grading Periods, grading periods created at the account level automatically display in your course and can be filtered in the Assignments Index Page, the Gradebook, and the student Grades page.

 Grading periods consist of a specific date range that define the grading period.
 Grading periods also include a close date as to when you can no longer edit grades in a grading period.
-Learn how to view the date range of a course grading period.
+Grading periods can also be weighted.
+To view grading period date ranges and any weighted grading periods, you can view the grading periods in a course.

 At the course level, Canvas validates all assignments against closed grading periods in Canvas.
 For a complete overview of the Multiple Grading Periods feature and current limitations associated with close dates, please view the Close Dates for Grading Periods document in the Canvas Community.